 Economic feasibility of industrial and agricultural uses of water

 We also provide water planning services, including water demand forecasting and analysis of alternative strategies to meet demand or mitigate shortages.
 Water forecasting work relies extensively on demographics and forecasted population growth.
 Highland economics also provides water quality services and cost benefit analysis of water resources.

-Throughout their careers, Highland economists have valued water and estimated its economic contribution in agricultural, municipal, industrial, and instream flow uses in over ten states, including Washington, Oregon, California, Montana, Nevada, New Mexico, Arizona, Florida, Tennessee, and Illinois.
+Throughout their careers, Highland economists have valued water and estimated its economic contribution in agricultural, municipal, industrial, and instream flow uses throughout the United States, including in Washington, Oregon, California, Montana, Nevada, Idaho, New Mexico, Arizona, Wyoming, Colorado, Florida, Tennessee, Texas, and Illinois.